mryab/efficient-dl-systems/week03_fast_pipelines/homework/README.md

 the structure of your solution for each section, include benchmark results in the tables, provide explanations of the observed results.

 ## Submission format:
-- For the report you might create `.ipynb` file or `.md` file.
+- For the report you might create `.ipynb` file or `.pdf` file.
-- Create an archive with sections folders with implemented solutions AND with report file.
+- Create an archive that contains:
+  - Folder with each section with your solution
+  - Report file

 ## Task 1: DIY loss scaling (3 points)
 Implement loss scaling for AMP training mode.